lycheeverse/lychee/README.md

     lychee [FLAGS] [OPTIONS] <inputs>...

 FLAGS:
-        --cache
-            Use request cache stored on disk at `.lycheecache`
+        --cache                  Use request cache stored on disk at `.lycheecache` --dump                   Don't perform any link checking.

-        --dump
-            Don't perform any link checking.
 Instead, dump all the links extracted from inputs that would be checked

-    -E, --exclude-all-private
-            Exclude all private IPs from checking.
+    -E, --exclude-all-private    Exclude all private IPs from checking.
                                  Equivalent to `--exclude-private --exclude-link-local --exclude-loopback`
-        --exclude-link-local
-            Exclude link-local IP address range from checking

-        --exclude-loopback
-            Exclude loopback IP address range and localhost from checking
+        --exclude-link-local     Exclude link-local IP address range from checking --exclude-loopback       Exclude loopback IP address range and localhost from checking --exclude-mail           Exclude all mail addresses from checking --exclude-private        Exclude private IP address ranges from checking --glob-ignore-case       Ignore case when expanding filesystem path glob inputs --help                   Prints help information

-        --exclude-mail
-            Exclude all mail addresses from checking

-        --exclude-private
-            Exclude private IP address ranges from checking

-        --glob-ignore-case
-            Ignore case when expanding filesystem path glob inputs

-        --help
-            Prints help information

-    -i, --insecure
-            Proceed for server connections considered insecure (invalid TLS)
+    -i, --insecure               Proceed for server connections considered insecure (invalid TLS) -n, --no-progress            Do not show progress bar.

-    -n, --no-progress
-            Do not show progress bar.
-            This is recommended for non-interactive shells (e.g. for continuous integration) --offline
-            Only check local files and block network requests

-        --require-https
-            When HTTPS is available, treat HTTP links as errors

-        --skip-missing
-            Skip missing input files (default is to error if they don't exist)
+                                 This is recommended for non-interactive shells (e.g. for continuous integration) --offline                Only check local files and block network requests --require-https          When HTTPS is available, treat HTTP links as errors --skip-missing           Skip missing input files (default is to error if they don't exist) -V, --version                Prints version information

-    -V, --version
-            Prints version information

-    -v, --verbose
-            Verbose program output
+    -v, --verbose                Verbose program output

 OPTIONS:
-    -a, --accept <accept>
-            Comma-separated list of accepted status codes for valid links

-    -b, --base <base>
-            Base URL or website root directory to check relative URLs e.g. https://example.org or `/path/to/public`
+    -a, --accept <accept>                      Comma-separated list of accepted status codes for valid links -b, --base <base>                          Base URL or website root directory to check relative URLs e.g. https://example.org or `/path/to/public`

-        --basic-auth <basic-auth>
-            Basic authentication support.
-E.g. `username:password`

-    -c, --config <config-file>
-            Configuration file to use [default: ./lychee.toml]

-        --exclude <exclude>...
-            Exclude URLs from checking (supports regex)
+        --basic-auth <basic-auth>              Basic authentication support.
+E.g. `username:password` -c, --config <config-file>                 Configuration file to use [default: ./lychee.toml] --exclude <exclude>...
+Exclude URLs from checking (supports regex) --exclude-file <exclude-file>...

-        --exclude-file <exclude-file>...
 File or files that contain URLs to be excluded from checking.
 Regular expressions supported; one pattern per line.
 Automatically excludes patterns from `.lycheeignore` if file exists
-    -f, --format <format>
-            Output format of final status report (compact, detailed, json, markdown) [default: compact]
+    -f, --format <format>                      Output format of final status report (compact, detailed, json, markdown) [default: compact]

-        --github-token <github-token>
-            GitHub API token to use when checking github.com links, to avoid rate limiting [env: GITHUB_TOKEN]
+        --github-token <github-token>          GitHub API token to use when checking github.com links, to avoid rate limiting [env: GITHUB_TOKEN]
     -h, --headers <headers>...
 Custom request headers
         --include <include>...
 URLs to check (supports regex).
-Has preference over all excludes

-        --max-cache-age <max-cache-age>
-            Discard all cached requests older than this duration [default: 1d]

-        --max-concurrency <max-concurrency>
-            Maximum number of concurrent network requests [default: 128]

-    -m, --max-redirects <max-redirects>
-            Maximum number of allowed redirects [default: 5]

-        --max-retries <max-retries>
-            Maximum number of retries per request [default: 3]

-    -X, --method <method>
-            Request method [default: get]

-    -o, --output <output>
-            Output file of status report

-    -s, --scheme <scheme>...
-            Only test links with the given schemes (e.g. http and https)

-    -T, --threads <threads>
-            Number of threads to utilize.
+Has preference over all excludes --max-cache-age <max-cache-age>        Discard all cached requests older than this duration [default: 1d] --max-concurrency <max-concurrency>    Maximum number of concurrent network requests [default: 128] -m, --max-redirects <max-redirects>        Maximum number of allowed redirects [default: 5] --max-retries <max-retries>            Maximum number of retries per request [default: 3] -X, --method <method>                      Request method [default: get] -o, --output <output>                      Output file of status report -s, --scheme <scheme>...
+Only test links with the given schemes (e.g. http and https) -T, --threads <threads>                    Number of threads to utilize.
 Defaults to number of cores available to the system

-    -t, --timeout <timeout>
-            Website timeout from connect to response finished [default: 20]
+    -t, --timeout <timeout>                    Website timeout from connect to response finished [default: 20] -u, --user-agent <user-agent>              User agent [default: lychee/0.8.2]

-        --use-html5ever <use-html5ever>
-            Use html5ever instead of html5gum as parser.

-            This option is unstable and may get removed anytime.
-File a bug if you rely on this. [env:
-            LYCHEE_USE_HTML5EVER=]
-    -u, --user-agent <user-agent>
-            User agent [default: lychee/0.8.2]

 ARGS:
     <inputs>...
 The inputs (where to get links to check from).
-These can be: files (e.g. `README.md`), file globs (e.g.
+These can be: files (e.g. `README.md`), file globs
-            `"~/git/*/README.md"`), remote URLs (e.g. `https://example.org/README.md`) or standard input (`-`).
-NOTE:
+                   (e.g. `"~/git/*/README.md"`), remote URLs (e.g. `https://example.org/README.md`) or standard
-            Use `--` to separate inputs from options that allow multiple arguments
+                   input (`-`).
+NOTE: Use `--` to separate inputs from options that allow multiple arguments
 ```

 ### Exit codes